nodejs/node-v0.x-archive/doc/api/crypto.markdown

 Cipher objects are [streams](stream.html) that are both readable and writable.
-The written plain text data is used to produce the encrypted data on the the readable side.
+The written plain text data is used to produce the encrypted data on the readable side.
 The legacy `update` and `final` methods are also supported.

 ### cipher.update(data, [input_encoding], [output_encoding])